 Refilling on the Go: Barcelona's Public Fountains

-Barcelona has around 1,700 public drinking fountains spread across its parks, squares and pedestrian streets, all connected to the same safe municipal supply.
-The city council runs a free app called Fonts BCN that maps every one of them, so you can find the nearest refill point wherever you happen to be.
-Good spots to look out for include Parc de la Ciutadella, the gardens around Montjuïc, and Plaça Reial just off La Rambla.
+Barcelona has around 1,700 public drinking fountains dotted across its parks, squares and pedestrian streets, all safe to drink from.
+The free Fonts BCN app maps every one, so you can find the nearest refill wherever you happen to be.
+Big parks are always a safe bet: Parc de la Ciutadella, the Montjuïc gardens, Plaça Reial just off La Rambla.

 Legend